System-Specific and Module Studies

 Mayo Clinic's Traumatic Brain Injury Model System is actively conducting two clinical trials that aim to remotely connect individuals and groups to Mayo Clinic brain rehabilitation specialists and to each other.

-2017-2022 System-Specific Study — Testing an Integrated Medical and Resource Facilitation Intervention (MRFI): A Community-Based Pragmatic Clinical Trial
+Testing an Integrated Medical and Resource Facilitation Intervention (MRFI): A Community-Based Pragmatic Clinical Trial (2017-2022)

-The system's immediate work will capitalize on longstanding collaborations with the Minnesota Brain Injury Alliance and Minnesota Department of Health (MDH) in a community-based randomized pragmatic clinical trial.
+The system's immediate work in the Medical and Resource Facilitation Intervention After Traumatic Brain Injury (MRFI) clinical trial will capitalize on long-standing collaborations with the Minnesota Brain Injury Alliance and Minnesota Department of Health (MDH) in a community-based randomized pragmatic clinical trial.
 Unmet needs persist for individuals with TBI and their families related to making reliable and lasting connections to medical, social and community services after hospital-based care despite their repeated identification and large-scale efforts to address them.
 MRFI is supported by research evidence and previous experience and will address:

 - Ineffective connection of individuals with TBI and their families to specialized medical and community resources after hospital-based care